kmaaallen/bake_book/README.md

 - If the user IS logged in there will be four links to the right.
     - ‘Home’ will return the user to the homepage
     - ‘About’ will take the user to the About page
     - ‘Submit a recipe’ will take the user to the Submit a Recipe page.
-This link is included in the main navigation as it is a key feature of the site and one users would commonly used.
+This link is included in the main navigation as it is a key feature of the site and one users would commonly use.
     - ‘Username’.
 This is a dropdown (denoted by the small, downward pointing arrow) and is dynamic.
 It will display the logged in user’s username.
 The dropdown menu links are grouped together as actions that are associated with the user’s profile.
 On clicking the dropdown menu will appear with the following items:

         - 'My Recipes’ which takes the user to the My Recipes page.
         - ‘My Saved Recipes’ which takes the user to the My Saved Recipes site.
         - ‘Logout’ which ends the user session and redirected the now logged out user to the homepage.

 ##### Mobile Navbar (Mobile)